Kaido1070/Steal-The-Oil-Tools/README.md

 If the game changes any values or mechanics, the results may need to be updated too.

-This is a community-made tool and is not official.
+This is a community made tool and is not official.

 Made by **1yono**.